Housing Terms and What They Mean

 -

-The monthly dollar amount a Public Housing (PHA) would pay, directly to the landlord, on behalf of the Section 8 Voucher holder.
+The monthly dollar amount a public housing authority (PHA) would pay directly to the landlord on behalf of the Section 8 Voucher holder.
 The amount of HAP is the difference between the unit rent and the tenant contribution.
-The tenant contribution in the Section -8 voucher program is 30% of monthly income.
+The tenant contribution in the Section-8 voucher program is 30% of monthly income.

 - Housing Choice Voucher